Novum/vkQuake/readme.md

 ~~~

 If you are on Linux and want to cross-compile for Windows, see the `build_cross_win??.sh` scripts.

-# Usage

-Quake has 4 episodes that are split into 2 files:

-* `pak0.pak`: contains episode 1
-* `pak1.pak`: contains episodes 2-4

-These files aren't free to distribute, but `pak0.pak` is sufficient to run the game and it's freely available via the
-[shareware version of Quake](https://ftp.gwdg.de/pub/misc/ftp.idsoftware.com/idstuff/quake/).
-Use [7-Zip](http://7-zip.org/) or a similar file archiver to extract
-`quake106.zip/resource.1/ID1/PAK0.PAK`.
-Alternatively, if you own the game, you can obtain both .pak files from its install media.

-Now locate your vkQuake executable, i.e. `vkQuake.exe` on Windows or `vkquake` on Ubuntu.
-You need to create an `id1` directory
-next to that and copy `pak0.pak` there, e.g.:

-* Windows: `Windows\VisualStudio\Build-vkQuake\x64\Release\id1\pak0.pak`
-* Ubuntu: `Quake\id1\pak0.pak`

-Then vkQuake is ready to play.

 # Optional - Music / Soundtrack